Populations at Risk

-The Anglophone and Francophone areas of Cameroon were unified in 1961, but there have been long-term disputes over the extent to which government resources and access to employment have been controlled by the French-speaking majority.
-Although the Anglophone minority constitutes 20 percent of the overall population of Cameroon, they are mainly concentrated in the North-West and South-West regions.
+The Anglophone and Francophone areas of Cameroon were unified in 1961, but there have been long-term disputes over the extent to which government resources and access to employment are controlled by the French-speaking majority.
+Although the Anglophone minority constitutes 20 percent of the population of Cameroon, they are mainly concentrated in the North-West and South-West.

 The targeting of individuals based upon their cultural identity and perceived political allegiances poses a direct threat to both Anglophone and Francophone civilians.
-Although the government created a Commission for Bilingualism and Multiculturalism during 2017, it has failed to address the root causes of the conflict and provide a political means for peacefully resolving it.
+Any further escalation of identity-based violence could result in greater internal displacement and further refugee flows.
+The government has failed to address the root causes of the Anglophone conflict and provide a political means for peacefully resolving it.

-There are growing allegations of Cameroonian security forces carrying out extrajudicial killings in North-West and South-West Cameroon as well as in their response to Boko Haram in the far north.
-These allegations have been bolstered by recent video evidence of members of the security forces summarily executing groups of unarmed civilians.
-Cameroonian security forces appear to be committing systematic or widespread attacks on civilians, potentially amounting to crimes against humanity.
+Cameroonian security forces appear to be committing systematic or widespread attacks on civilians, potentially amounting to crimes against humanity, particularly in North-West and South-West Cameroon as well as in their response to Boko Haram in the far north.
+Widespread allegations of the military perpetrating extrajudicial killings have been bolstered by leaked video evidence of security forces summarily executing groups of unarmed civilians.

-On 20 June the European Union called upon the government to allow UN bodies access to the North-West and South-West regions.
+On 20 June the European Union called upon the government to allow UN bodies access to the Anglophone regions.

 The government of Cameroon should immediately initiate a dialogue with Anglophone community leaders and constructively address the historic grievances of the English-speaking minority.
-The government should permit international human rights and election monitors to observe the voting period and take proximate measures to ameliorate the risk of further conflict and identity-based violence.
+The African Union and the Economic Community of Central African States should engage with Cameroon's government in order to end any further deterioration of the conflict in the Anglophone regions.

 The most recent issues of R2P Monitor and Atrocity Alert are available in the side-bar.
 To see previous assessments of this country, please see R2P Monitor and Atrocity Alert on our Publications page.